Course Objectives

 Upon completion of this course, participants should be able to:

-• Examine new evidence for understanding the pathophysiology in nonexudative age-related macular degeneration
+- Understand new evidence for detailing the pathophysiology in nonexudative age-related macular degeneration.

-• Incorporate the latest advances in artificial intelligence, specifically machine learning, for the diagnosis and treatment of retinal diseases
+- Incorporate the latest advances in artificial intelligence for the diagnosis and management of retinal diseases.

-• Evaluate emerging therapies for the treatment of nonexudative age-related macular degeneration and review the real-world outcomes following the use of complement inhibitors in clinical practice to better understand the population most likely to benefit from these drugs once they are approved
+- Evaluate emerging therapies for the treatment of late nonexudative age-related macular degeneration and review the real-world outcomes following the use of complement inhibitors in clinical practice to better understand the population most likely to benefit from these drugs.